aigisuk/terraform-digitalocean-ha-k3s/README.md

 }
 ```

-> To manage K3s from outside the cluster, SSH into any Server node and copy the contents of `/etc/rancher/k3s/k3s.yaml` to `~/.kube/config` on an external machine where you have installed `kubectl`, replacing `127.0.0.1` with the API Load Balancer IP address of your K3s Cluster (the `api_server_ip` key from the Terraform `cluster_summary` output).
+> To manage K3s from outside the cluster, SSH into any Server node and copy the contents of `/etc/rancher/k3s/k3s.yaml` to `~/.kube/config` on an external machine where you have installed `kubectl`, replacing `127.0.0.1` with the API Load Balancer IP address of your K3s Cluster (value for the `api_server_ip` key from the Terraform `cluster_summary` output).

 Functional examples are included in the
 [examples](./examples/) directory.